ramp4-pcar4/ramp4-pcar4/packages/ramp-sample-fixtures/README.md

 ### The Other (Rare) Way

 Sometimes, the preferred way doesn't work.
-Specifically, it won't work when it's not possible to load a fixture (like **Iklob**) that relies on global `Vue` before `RAMP` is loaded, and therefore it's not guaranteed that `initRAMP` callback function won't be executed earlier (before the fixture can add itself to the global scope).
+Specifically, it won't work when it's not possible to load a fixture (like **Iklob**) that relies on global `Vue` before `RAMP` is loaded, and therefore it's not guaranteed that `RAMP` won't be instantiated earlier (before the fixture can add itself to the global scope).

 The following method is more cumbersome since it requires watching a global variable.
 However, this situation demanding it seems to be an exception (right now this only happens when `serve`ing the build since Vue is bundled together with RAMP; otherwise it should be easy to load **Iklob** after Vue but before RAMP).